Skip to main content

 ASIC provides guidance to financial statement preparers and auditors on its enduring and period-specific focus areas for its financial reporting and audit surveillance programs.
-Commencing with years ending 30 June and 31 December 2025 the focus areas will be updated on an annual basis.
-The focus areas highlight elements of financial reports and audits where ASIC has identified:
+Our focus areas are updated annually in May.

-- significant and/or common instances of non-compliance with Australian Accounting Standards, and/or
+• significant and/or common instances of non-compliance with Australian Accounting Standards, and/or

-- emerging significant challenges for financial report preparers, and/or
+• emerging significant challenges for financial report preparers, and/or

-- issues in past reviews of audit files.
+• issues in past reviews of audit files.

 Financial reporting process

-Directors and superannuation trustees are primarily responsible for the quality of their financial report in accordance with the Corporations Act 2001 (the Act) and applicable Australian accounting and sustainability standards.
+Directors and superannuation trustees are primarily responsible for the quality of their financial report in accordance with the Corporations Act 2001 (the Act) and applicable Australian accounting standards.
 This includes ensuring that management produces high quality and timely financial information, supported by robust position papers with appropriate analysis and conclusions.

 Appropriate experience and expertise should be applied in the reporting process, particularly in more difficult and complex areas, such as asset values, provisions, revenue arising from contracts with customers, capitalisation of expenditure, expected credit losses and other estimates, the impact of post balance date events and disclosure.